Dakudbilla/react-typescript-tailwind-daisyui-linting-template/README.md

 This is a template for building a react application.
 The base template has linting with prettier and eslint setup

-It has reduxtoolkit for state management
+It has Redux toolkit for state management